Complete Guide to Credit Card Processing Fees (2026)

-Running a small business or managing a business-to-business (B2B) operation is tough enough without the headache of hidden costs like credit card processing fees.
+Running a small business or managing a business-to-business (B2B) operation is tough enough without the headache of hidden costs like fees for credit card processing.
 These fees might seem small, but they can pile up fast and take a serious bite out of your profits.

 The good news?
 Understanding how these fees work can help you make smarter decisions, cut costs, and keep your cash flow healthy.